-- LICENSE: the APACHE LICENSE, VERSION 2.0 we claim to obey. - RELEASE: the build information of this package - bin: the entry of the Kyuubi server with kyuubi as the startup script. - conf: all the defaults used by Kyuubi Server itself or creating a session with Spark applications. - · externals - engines: contains all kinds of SQL engines that we support, e.g. Apache Spark, Apache Flink(coming soon). - spark-3.0.1-bin-hadoop2.7: a pre-downloaded official Spark release, used as default. - jars: packages needed by the Kyuubi server. - logs: Where the logs of the Kyuubi server locates. - pid: stores the PID file of the Kyuubi server instance. - work: the root of the working directories of all the forked sub-processes, a.k.a.
+- DISCLAIMER: the disclaimer made by Apache Kyuubi Community as a project still in ASF Incubator. - LICENSE: the APACHE LICENSE, VERSION 2.0 we claim to obey. - RELEASE: the build information of this package. - NOTICE: the notice made by Apache Kyuubi Community about its project and dependencies. - bin: the entry of the Kyuubi server with kyuubi as the startup script. - conf: all the defaults used by Kyuubi Server itself or creating a session with Spark applications. - · externals

+- engines: contains all kinds of SQL engines that we support, e.g. Apache Spark, Apache Flink(coming soon). - licenses: a bunch of licenses included. - jars: packages needed by the Kyuubi server. - logs: where the logs of the Kyuubi server locates. - pid: stores the PID file of the Kyuubi server instance. - work: the root of the working directories of all the forked sub-processes, a.k.a.
 SQL engines.